 Here are the three core issues that stand out:

-1. AI SDRs Mimic the Base SDR—Doing Minimal Work
+1. AISDRs Mimic the Base SDR—Doing Minimal Work

 It’s ironic.
 AI was supposed to elevate the quality of outreach, but instead, it's just bulked up the quantity, filling inboxes with more noise rather than delivering thoughtful, engaging messages.
 In reality, even the above-average SDRs, let alone the best ones, can outperform these run-of-the-mill AI SDRs by a mile.
 They bring creativity, nuance, and genuine human touch to their outreach—qualities that current AI SDR tools are sorely lacking.